 - Mandatory internship in industry, for a duration of 8 weeks only during the summer, or 6 months during a semester

-- A master’s project for a duration of 17 weeks if completed at EPFL, or 25 weeks if done outside EPFL (30 credits).
+- A master’s project for a duration of 18 weeks (including 1 vacation week) if completed at EPFL, or 26 weeks (including 1 vacation week) if done in the industry or in another university (30 credits).